-Working with seniors and their loved ones around the country, we have found there is a great need for resources and information for the family members who are caring for them, often shouldering steep responsibilities with little advance notice or preparation.
+Working with seniors and their loved ones around the country, we have found there is a great need for resources and information for family members who often shoulder steep responsibilities with little advance notice or preparation.

-In this space, we write about issues we have lived through ourselves, offering advice and support.
-We provide news about solutions, including policies and innovations designed to help caregivers.
+In this space, we provide news about solutions, including policies and innovations designed to help caregivers, and we write about issues we have lived through, offering advice and support.
 Above all, we create a space for connection, so family caregivers know they are not alone.